 A court can impose any of the following penalties:

 - Suspended Sentence

 - Good Behaviour Order

 - Section 17 (ACT): Non-conviction Order

-Section 315 of the Criminal Code 2002 (ACT) provides that the offence of Going Equipped for Theft is committed if a person has with him or her an article with intent to use it in the course of or in relation to theft or a related offence (which is defined as robbery, aggravated robbery, burglary and aggravated burglary, taking a motor vehicle without consent or obtaining property by deception).
+Section 315 of the Criminal Code 2002 states the offence of Going Equipped for Theft is committed if a person has with him or her an article with intent to use it in the course of or in relation to theft or a related offence.
+A related offence is defined as robbery, aggravated robbery, burglary and aggravated burglary, taking a motor vehicle without consent or obtaining property by deception.